Date of Event: 26th November 2024

 From 2012 to 2015 she was a PhD candidate, lecturer and psychotherapist at the Department of Psychology, University Zurich, and graduated summa cum laude with her thesis titled “Contributions to research into stress response syndromes: The intrapersonal resource sense of coherence and an intervention for adjustment disorders”.
 During her subsequent clinical year, she worked as a psychotherapist in a special unit for trauma-related disorders (2025-2016).
 Upon receiving Early- and Advanced Postdoc.Mobility SNF Fellowships, she was affiliated with Tel Aviv University and the I-CORE Research Centre for Mass Trauma, Israel (2016-2019) where she studied the systemic impact of trauma and posttraumatic stress on family systems.
 She returned to the University of Zurich in 2019 and has held positions as a postdoctoral researcher, psychotherapist, and senior research associate at the chair of Psychopathology and Clinical Intervention.
 She taught bachelor- and master-level courses on stress-related disorders, diagnostics, and quantitative research methods.
 The focus of her current research lies on conceptual, diagnostic and therapeutic questions related to ICD-11 adjustment disorder and (complex) posttraumatic stress disorder as well as on cultural variations in trauma sequelae.
 She obtained her professional license as a psychotherapist after concluding her MAS at the Klaus Grawe Institute for Psychological Therapy in 2022

-Dr. Danny Horesh is a licensed clinical psychologist, as well as a senior lecturer and head of the Trauma and Stress Research Lab at Bar-Ilan University’s Department of Psychology.
-He is also an adjunct assistant professor at New York University’s Department of Psychiatry.
+Professor Danny Horesh is a licensed clinical psychologist and head of the Trauma and Stress Research Lab at Bar-Ilan University’s Department of Psychology.
+In addition, Professor Horesh holds an adjunct faculty position at New York University’s Department of Psychiatry.

-Dr. Horesh is both a practicing clinician and a researcher.
+Professor Horesh is both a practicing clinician and a researcher.
 His research focuses on factors associated with vulnerability and resilience to traumatic stress.
-Dr. Horesh studies a variety of trauma-exposed populations, including women following stillbirth and pregnancy loss, individuals with co-morbid PTSD and Autism Spectrum Disorder, and spouses of combat veterans.
+Professor Horesh studies a variety of trauma-exposed populations, including women following stillbirth and pregnancy loss, individuals with co-morbid PTSD and Autism Spectrum Disorder, and spouses of combat veterans.
 He also studies the narratives and discourse patterns of individuals and couples exposed to traumatic events.
-Finally, Dr. Horesh’s team conducts randomized controlled trials of mindfulness-based psychotherapy among a variety of populations suffering from stress-related disorders, including Israeli police officers and individuals diagnosed with fibromyalgia.
+Finally, Professor Horesh’s team conducts randomized controlled trials of mindfulness-based psychotherapy among a variety of populations suffering from stress-related disorders, including Israeli police officers and individuals diagnosed with fibromyalgia.

 Professor Jon Bisson is a practising psychiatrist and Clinical Professor in Psychiatry at Cardiff University.
 He is Director of Traumatic Stress Wales and 'Health for Health Professionals', national initiatives to improve the health and wellbeing of people affected by traumatic events in Wales and staff working in NHS Wales.